 Choose this option if Boracay is your first stop in the Philippines and if you prefer using the bus or boat to head to the rest of the country.
 Kalibo International Airport is rather poorly connected by air to the rest of the country, with domestic flights to Cebu and Manila and not much else.

 For an interesting overland adventure, try taking the eight-hour bus ride from Kalibo to Cebu, spanning three islands (Panay Island, Negros Island and Cebu Island) and two ferry crossings.

 03 of 04

-Not anymore, with the increasing popularity of Clark International Airport (IATA: CRK, ICAO: RPLC; official site).
-Another former US Air Force base repurposed for civilian use, Clark Airport now services low-cost airlines flying in from regional hubs like Hong Kong, Kuala Lumpur, Doha and Singapore.
+Not anymore, with the increasing popularity of Clark International Airport (IATA: CRK, ICAO: RPLC).
+Another former US Air Force base repurposed for civilian use, Clark Airport now services low-cost airlines flying in from regional hubs like Hong Kong, Kuala Lumpur, Doha, and Singapore.

 From Clark Airport, travelers can take a jeepney to Dau Bus Terminal in Mabalacat, Pampanga, where bigger buses take passengers to Baguio and other points further north.
 (Going south?
 Passing through Manila is sadly unavoidable in that case.)

 Fly Into Manila... but Stick Close to the Airport